developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### General UI Configuration - Display of Navigation Bar

-This Managed Configuration allows an Administrator using an EMM to configure whether the on-screen Navigation Bar will be displayed and hence whether it will take up screen real estate and can be used to navigate the device UI.
+This Managed Configuration allows an Administrator using an EMM to configure whether the on-screen Navigation Bar is displayed and hence whether it will take up screen real estate and can be used to navigate the device UI.

 - If the value ***Disable*** is chosen, then the on-screen Navigation Bar will NOT be displayed and hence whether it will NOT take up any screen real estate, and hence cannot be used to navigate the device UI.

-- If the value ***Enable*** is chosen, then the on-screen Navigation Bar will be displayed and hence whether it will take up any screen real estate, and hence be used to navigate the device UI.
+- If the value ***Enable*** is chosen, then the on-screen Navigation Bar is displayed and hence whether it will take up any screen real estate, and hence be used to navigate the device UI.

 ### General UI Configuration - Launcher Package Name